Passing on Black Cultural Food Traditions to Future Generations

 How to Participate

 Live too far away to pick up an event food kit?
 You can still join us in the spirit of community.
-Purchase the ingredients for the featured dish and download the January Featured Recipe here.
-Then join the live cooking event on January 16 to see how to make the dish.
+Purchase the ingredients for the featured dish and download the Featured Recipe of the month here.
+Then join the live cooking event to connect with others and see how to make the dish.

 Grandma's Hands in the News